Jacco Macacco: History

 Most details on Jacco come from second-hand or fictionalized accounts.
 In Pictures of Sporting Life and Character (1860), William Pitt Lennox gives a detailed account of Jacco's career: he was landed at Portsmouth where he fought dogs in a number of local sporting arenas before being purchased by a London sporting impresario and transported to Hoxton from where he continued his career, fighting in the Chick Lane and Tottenham Court Road pits, and earned one of his monikers as the "Hoxton Ape".
 Lennox writes that after biting his owner he was sold to the proprietor of the Westminster Pit, Charles Aistrop.

 Although he was already somewhat famous, at the Westminster Pit Jacco's fights began to attract spectators from the higher reaches of society and considerable wagers were placed on his fights.

 Aistrop gave a somewhat different account of Jacco's history.
 In a statement published in 1825 he claimed that Jacco had belonged to a sailor who had kept him for three years.
 Jacco had always been very calm but one day suddenly became aggressive over a saucer of milk and lacerated three of the sailor's fingers.
 The sailor had sold him to a silversmith called Carter from Hoxton.
-Carter had taught Jacco many tricks, but because the ape was extremely aggressive Carter had to purchase a large sheet of iron to use as a shield whenever he approached him.
-Carter finally tired of Jacco's constant attempts to attack him and took the ape into a nearby field where he set a dog on him.
+Carter had taught Jacco many tricks, but because the animal was extremely aggressive Carter had to purchase a large sheet of iron to use as a shield whenever he approached him.
+Carter finally tired of Jacco's constant attempts to attack him and took him into a nearby field where he set a dog on him.
 Jacco defeated both this dog and a second dog, and was then matched against a dog bred for fighting at Bethnal Green.
 When he also defeated this dog, his reputation began to grow and a fight was fixed for him at the Westminster Pit.

 Lewis Strange Wingfield (1842–1891) wrote in his 1883 novel Abigail Rowe: a Chronicle of the Regency of an advertisement for a hundred guinea match between Jacco and "Belcher's celebrated dog Trusty".
 Pierce Egan also wrote about a battle between the "monkey phenomenon" and a dog in his popular account of the adventures of the characters Tom and Jerry in various sporting venues, Scenes from London Life.
 Although Egan's account of Tom and Jerry's visit to the Westminster Pit to see the fight between Jacco and the dog is detailed and is accompanied by a fine print by George Cruikshank, it is a humorous fiction and even though it may be based on real events it is impossible to judge how accurate the record of the fight is.